AlanXia0118/End-to-end-Deep-Learning-based-Person-Re-identification-System/README.md

 img_path1 = './test_dataset/9_1.png'
 img_path2 = './test_dataset/8_1.png'
 ```
 A pre-trained model was kept for you in `~/model`.
-Since we trained the model using normalized data, mean images of dataset are necessary for predicting, as two mean images for each channel are provided in `~/mean_img`.
+Since we trained the model using normalized data, mean images of dataset are necessary for predicting.
+Accordingly, one mean images for each channel is provided in `~/mean_img`.